Epoxy

-The health risks associated with exposure to epoxy resin compounds include contact dermatitis and allergic reactions, as well as respiratory problems from breathing vapor and sanding dust, especially when not fully cured.
+The health risks associated with exposure to epoxy resin compounds include contact dermatitis and allergic reactions, as well as respiratory problems from breathing vapor and sanding dust, especially from compounds not fully cured.

 History

 Condensation of epoxides and amines was first reported and patented by Paul Schlack of Germany in 1934.
 Claims of discovery of bisphenol-A-based epoxy resins include Pierre Castan in 1943.
 Castan's work was licensed by Ciba, Ltd. of Switzerland, which went on to become one of the three major epoxy resin producers worldwide.
-Ciba's epoxy business was spun off as Vantico in the late 1990s, which was subsequently sold in 2003 and became the Advanced Materials business unit of Huntsman Corporation of the United States.
-In 1946, Sylvan Greenlee, working for the Devoe & Raynolds Company, patented resin derived from bisphenol-A and epichlorohydrin.
-Devoe & Raynolds, which was active in the early days of the epoxy resin industry, was sold to Shell Chemical; the division involved in this work was eventually sold, and via a series of other corporate transactions is now part of Hexion Inc.
+In 1946, Sylvan Greenlee, working for the Devoe & Raynolds Company (now part of Hexion Inc.), patented resin derived from bisphenol-A and epichlorohydrin.